Nigel6144/Adaptive-Multi-band-Spectral-Subtraction-Filter-for-Electrolarynx/software implementation.md

 - The code performs STFT on a predefined frame length and estimates the noise spectrum by choosing the minimum value of each frequency for the first 15 samples of audio.
 - Subsequently, the noise spectrum is updated using minimum statistics with a provision to adjust updation factor Lambda according to your requirement.
 - The noise spectrum is subtracted from the noisy audio with a pre-defined subtraction factor(alpha) for each frequency band to prevent speech distortion.
-- The audio signal is reconstructed with its initial phase and accounting for the 50% overlap introduced previously using the ifft function.
+- The audio signal is reconstructed with its initial phase and accounting for the 50% overlap introduced previously using the istft function.

 This combination aims to suppress the electrolarynx buzzing while preserving intelligibility and naturalness.